StreamSounds/library/_posts/2020-12-01-introducing-the-library.md

 Hey folks, OGJunkyard here.

 I wanted to take a moment and give you the backstory behind the Library by StreamSounds.
 I also wanted to tell you why I thought it would help the Twitch community.
 I ALSO wanted to tell you why I'm doing this, because I think transparency, openness, and honesty are important.
-So, this will broken into three parts:
+So, this will be broken into three parts:

 - The Backstory behind the Library by StreamSounds
 - Why this will be helpful to streamers